A Self-Guided Walking Holiday on the Wicklow Way

-The Wicklow Way is Ireland’s oldest waymarked walking trail.
-J.B.
-Malone pioneered this 127 km/79-mile walking trail over 40 years ago.
-It reveals some of Ireland’s finest views including Powerscourt Waterfall, Luggala, Loch Dan, Glenmalure and historical Glendalough
+Ireland’s Wicklow Way is the country’s oldest waymarked walking trail.
+The 127-kilometre/79-mile walking trail has been attracting keen walkers for decades now, aa it includes some of Ireland’s loveliest views including Powerscourt Waterfall, Luggala, Loch Dan, Glenmalure, and the stunning Glendalough.

-Our 5-day self-guided walking and hiking vacation along the Wicklow Way gives you the opportunity to enjoy almost 40 km of some of the best views of Wicklow, the Garden of Ireland and Ireland’s Ancient East.
+On our 5-day self-guided walking and hiking vacation along the Wicklow Way, you’ll enjoy the opportunity to walk almost 40 km.
+Throughout the holiday, you’ll enjoy some of the best views of Wicklow, the Garden of Ireland and Ireland’s Ancient East.

-Footfalls Self-Guided Walking Tours can be tailored to suit you.
-Our sample Wicklow Way itinerary is from south to north (towards Dublin).
+At Footfalls Walking Holidays, we are always happy to cater a Self-Guided Walking Tour to suit you.
+The sample Wicklow Way itinerary below goes from south to north (towards Dublin).
 Therefore, when you finish your walking tour of the Wicklow Way, you are approximately only 45 minutes away from Dublin city centre.

 Prices / Dates